What are State Development Loans (SDLs) and why are they issued?

 As we know that India is a union of several states, and these states have governments which work for the welfare of the people residing there.
 Similar to any company or central government, the State governments in India also run on a budget.

-More often than not, the expenditure of the states are higher than their income.
-To meet the shortfall, the State governments issue State Development Loans, popularly called “SDLs”.
-SDLs are issued in the form of bonds by the state government to manage their state finances and fund their fiscal deficit.
+More often than not, the expenditure of the states is higher than their income.
+The State governments issue State Development Loans to meet the shortfall, popularly called “SDLs”.
+SDLs are issued in the form of bonds by the state government to manage their state finances and fund their budgetary requirements.

 These bonds generally have a maturity of 10 years with half-yearly interest payments.
-The ticket size, generally, is in the range of INR 10,000 to INR 10 Lacs.
+The ticket size, generally, is in the range of INR 10,000 to INR 10 Lacs, and the interest rate ranges somewhere between 6.5% to 7.5%

-SDLs are majorly subscribed by entities like bank treasuries, EPFO, Mutual funds, PF trusts, etc. These bonds are subscribed by long-duration debt mutual funds as well.
+Majorly, entities like bank treasuries, EPFO, Mutual funds, PF trusts, etc., invest in SDLs.
+These bonds are subscribed by long-duration debt mutual funds as well.
 GILT Mutual Funds, which majorly invests in GOIs securities, also invest in these bonds;

 Each state is allowed to issue SDLs up to a specific limit.